rwoollett/react-vite-app/README.md

 <br />
 The net processor use the CSToken service to get connected into a backend pool of processors to provide functionality to the front end applications.
-Uses the cSToken service api to show the request and acquire of the shared token to enter the CS in the pool of netproc processor.
+Uses the CSToken service api to show the request and acquire of the shared token to enter the CS in the pool of netproc processor.

 <br />